 We are shooting a lot of photos and videos with your iPhone and iPad every day.
-Did you ever think to save iPhone photos to PC or MAC as an additional security?
+Did you ever think to save iPhone photos to PC or Mac as additional security?
 It is critical to keep all these iPhone photos safe.
-If you stuck with a iOS update, that might cause to loose all your precious photos from iPhone memory.
+If you stuck with an iOS update, that might cause you to lose all your precious photos from iPhone memory.

-The best option to avoid losing precious moment is data backup.
-You can transfer and save iPhone photos and videos to your PC in every weekend or month without much effort.
+The best option to avoid losing precious moments is data backup.
+You can transfer and save iPhone photos and videos to your PC every weekend or month without much effort.
 This will clear up your iPhone memory and you can start to shoot again.

 This can help you to get additional back up of all pictures on PC.
-Later yo can transfer this media files to external hard disk for peace of mind.
+Later you can transfer these media files to external hard disk for peace of mind.

 But if you hesitate to connect through the cable and you want to depend on the WiFi, please go through this article.